riverhell/learn-git/readme.txt

-Git is a version contrlo system.
+Git is a distributed version contrlo system.
-Git is free software.
+Git is free software distributed under the GPL.